-IDC's IaaS and Hosting Infrastructure Services examines the dynamics of a rapidly evolving market that has moved far beyond its origins as "Web hosting."
-Distinctions between public Web sites/applications and corporate IT business functions continue to blur, and infrastructure outsourcing now takes many forms — from colocation to cloud and hybrid variations in between.
-Businesses look to IaaS and hosting as a more flexible and optimization-oriented approach to strategic IT issues (enterprise datacenter/IT consolidation and extended enterprise enablement) and as a tactical solution for specific projects as Web sites, digital media delivery, and distributed enterprise applications.
-As cloud-based IT infrastructure models gain momentum, "traditional" hosting providers are incorporating cloud options and architecture principles into their business strategies.
-IDC's IaaS and Hosting Infrastructure Services research keeps clients informed of the market and end-user trends, technology developments, and shifts in the service provider landscape (particularly the impact of "cloud native" challengers).
+IDC's IaaS and Hosting Infrastructure Services examines the dynamics of a rapidly evolving market — hosting market.
+Businesses look to IaaS and hosting as a more flexible and optimization-oriented approach to the strategic issues of IT and business transformation and as a tactical approach to specific projects such as digital media delivery, ecommerce/Web presence, and distributed enterprise applications.
+As cloud-based IT infrastructure models gain momentum, "traditional" hosting providers are incorporating cloud options and architecture principles into their business strategies to support increasingly hybrid IT environments.
+IDC's IaaS and Hosting Infrastructure Services research keeps clients informed on end-user requirements, market trends, technology developments, and shifts in the service provider landscape — particularly the impact of the hyperscale public cloud service providers.

-- U.S. IaaS and Hosting Forecast and Analysis
+- U.S. IaaS and Hosting Infrastructure Services Forecast and Analysis

 - IDC CloudView Survey: IaaS and Hybrid Cloud

-- U.S. IaaS and Hosting Services: End-User Survey
+- U.S. IaaS and Hosting Infrastructure Services Market Share

 In addition to the insight provided in this service, IDC may conduct research on specific topics or emerging market segments via research offerings that require additional IDC funding and client investment.

-- What is the market for IaaS and hosting services?
-How is the competitive landscape evolving and who are the market leaders?
+- How is the competitive landscape changing and who are the market leaders?

-- How is cloud affecting the strategies, portfolios, and service delivery architectures of "traditional" hosting providers?
+- How are the hyperscale IaaS providers affecting the strategies, portfolios, and service delivery architectures of traditional hosting providers?